Vision / Mission / History

 On May 14, 1994, Reverend Dr. Herbert L. Ponder was elected Pastor of Mount Tabor Baptist Church.
 Under Dr. Ponder’s leadership, the church has continued its spiritual and physical growth.
 Dr. Ponder’s pastorate has emphasized the importance of Christian education and discipleship in the spiritual and physical growth of our membership.
 As a result, Mount Tabor has become a seven-day church, with various Bible study and fellowship opportunities.

-In striving to be Spiritually Redemptive, Educationally Respectable and Socially Responsible we have reached outside the walls to reach our community for the Lord.
-We have held several community oriented evangelistic events, health expo, church picnics, and community prayer walks to celebrate with the community.
+In striving to be spiritually redemptive, educationally respectable and socially responsible we have reached outside the walls in order to reach our community for the Lord.
+We have held several community oriented evangelistic events, health expo and church picnics to celebrate with the community.

 Dr. Ponder established the following ministry categories to minister to the wide variety of needs for the people of God: Worship and Praise, Education and Discipleship, Koinonia, Evangelism and Missions, Congregational Care, Property Care and Administration.
 Pastor Ponder has emphasized the importance and integration of technology with new computers and Wi-Fi.
-Several other ministries and accomplishments have been completed and added to aid the people of God:
+Several other ministries have been added to aid the people of God: Dream Makers Academy, Comfort Ministry, Parking Ministry, Overcomer’s Ministry, Mid-Day Senior Bible Study, Ordaining of ministers and deacons, Acquisition of property, Participants in Black Church Leadership Conference, One Church-One Child Adoption, Website launched in June 2006, replacing sanctuary lights, and WOW (Worship on Wednesday) services.

 With the Word of God as our guide, it is our desire to continue to Make A Difference in the Community for the Kingdom of God.